ivzemberi/ivzemberi.github.io/docs/maps+.md

         </div>
         <div style="font-size: large">
         <h3 class="is-size-4-mobile">Maps+ Features</h3>
-        <p>Constant use of GPS devices can cause our navigational skills to atrophy.
+        <p style="text-align:justify">Constant use of GPS devices can cause our navigational skills to atrophy.
 To avoid that,
         Maps+ is designed to subtly teach you how to be better at navigation while you're using it.
         </p>
-        <p>Because research has shown that 3D displays can better assist spatial cognitive abilities,
+        <p style="text-align:justify">Because research has shown that 3D displays can better assist spatial cognitive abilities,
         the users see 3-dimensional map instead of the regular one.
 By highlighting user's surroundings (place on the map) they'll make quicker decisions in choosing the right way and also remember the paths that they've taken before.
 By using city landmarks as reference points, the users can put things into perspective more easily.
 By creating their personal landmarks they're providing themselves with several reference points when taking completely new routes.
         </p>
-        <p>Maps+ goal is to lead the users to their destination but it also enables them to
+        <p style="text-align:justify">Maps+ goal is to lead the users to their destination but it also enables them to
         personalise their map with landmarks special to them and to create their own routes.
         Which will after some time help them with relying less on their phone and eventually become their own guides.